-This post brought to you by Stop & Shop.
-The content and opinions expressed below are that of Mom Foodie at blommi.com.
+This Mediterranean Grilled Chicken Wrap was created in conjunction with Stop & Shop.
+The recipe and opinions expressed below are that of Mom Foodie.

 Easy Mediterranean Grilled Chicken Wrap

 It has been over a year now since my daughter and I switched to a more organic diet.
 The overall goal was to reduce the chemical load in our bodies, particularly for my autistic daughter.
 I am not “crazed” about it.
 We do still eat out on occasion, and things that only I eat, I am a little less fussy about.
 The switch does seem to provide subtle benefits for my daughter, especially in her ability to focus.
 Perhaps it is just coincidental, but other than a bout with the flu last winter, neither of us have been sick over the past year.

 Easing the Struggle of Going Organic

 The biggest struggle for most families who try to transition into eating a more organic diet is cost.
 Another is availability.
 The good news is both issues are getting better, and if you are smart about it, the chemical load on your family can be greatly reduced without draining your bank account.
 Nature’s Promise Products from my local Stop & Shop stores have been a big help for me personally in making a more natural diet affordable and convenient.
 By teaming these affordable products with a bit of knowledge concerning which foods are more important to buy organic and cutting out nutritionally useless junk food, I have been able to reduce the cost of these dietary changes.